MariamSh-qa/manual-qa-portfolio/README.md

 👩‍💻This repository showcases my key QA testing work, including test cases, bug reports, test plans, and other software testing documentation.

 ---

+## My Experience 👩‍💻

+I am a Junior Manual QA Engineer with 1 year of official experience in manual software testing.
+I have hands-on experience testing both web 🌐 and mobile 📱 applications.

+I am 24 years old and have 6 years of overall working experience across different roles.
+For the last 5 years, I have worked in the gambling industry in various positions.
+During the last 2 years, I combined my responsibilities with QA-related tasks, and for the past year I have been officially working as a Manual QA Tester.

+In my daily work, I am actively involved in testing software from start to finish.
+My responsibilities include testing web applications, mobile apps, back-office systems, payment processes, invoices, reporting systems, and game functionality.

+I perform testing every day both at work and in personal practice, where I continue improving my QA skills by testing different websites and applications.

+My testing approach covers functional testing, regression testing, exploratory testing, and verifying system behavior across different environments.

+I am highly detail-oriented and focused on ensuring quality across all areas of the product, including business logic, payments, reporting, and game mechanics.